zacharygriffee/rxprotoplex-pingpong/readme.md

 # rxprotoplex-pingpong

 A robust RxJS-based ping-pong mechanism leveraging `rxprotoplex` to maintain reliable, multiplexed connections over potentially unreliable networks.
-Designed for applications requiring real-time communication with health checks, it provides a heartbeat mechanism to detect and handle connectivity issues seamlessly.
+Designed for applications requiring real-time communication with connection health checks, it provides a heartbeat mechanism to detect and handle connectivity issues seamlessly.

 ## Features